uqtmiller/uqtmiller.github.io/_pages/recruitment.md

 The position is located at the St Lucia campus in Brisbane, Australia.
 Flexible working arrangements are possible including hybrid on site/WFH options, part time options, and flexible start/finish times.
 Fully remote is not available for this position.

-The position is only open to women, gender diverse applicants and those who identify as women.

 ## Selection criteria